-You can apply for the program from September 8 to October 2, 2022 through our registration form.
-We will accept 50 new students into the program in the winter semester 22/23.
+You can apply for the program from February 1 to March 23, 2023 through our registration form.
+We will accept 70 new students into the program in the summer semester 2023.
 If more students apply, the decision will be made by lot.

 Contact persons at your department